| The

 * And more trivia: At the height of their

-popularity during the mid-70s, The Carpenters had a weekly variety show on
+popularity during the mid-70s, The Carpenters had a weekly prime-time TV variety show.
+On one of the shows,

 put together a Spike Jones-style backup band and performed the

-Clams' arrangement of "Close To You".
-So - if you're
+Clams' arrangement of "Close To You" live, complete with sound effects.
+So, if you're

-A few years ago Pete ran into Bruce Morrow in a New York
+Several years ago, Pete ran into Bruce Morrow in a New York

 The Clams hang on in a few memories though.
 Ted Hering, Spike Jones' archivist remembers.

-And Jordan Young immortalized the Clams with that nice comment
+And author Jordan Young immortalized The Clams with that nice comment

 in his biography of Spike Jones, quoted

 at the top of this page.
 Thanks, Jordan!
-(In fact, its probably the only
+In fact, its probably the

-nice thing anyone ever said about the Clams.
-Other than that, its a very good book.)
+only nice thing anyone ever said about The Clams.
+Other than that, its a very good book.

 |